 Property, plant, and equipment are measured at cost less accumulated depreciation.
 Cost includes expenditures that are directly attributable to the acquisition of the related asset.
 All assets are depreciated using the straight-line method.
-Depreciation is calculated based on the cost of an asset less its residual value and is recognized over the anticipated useful life of the asset as shown on the following page:
+Depreciation is calculated based on the cost of an asset less its residual value and is recognized over the anticipated useful life of the asset as shown below: